-My symptoms as mentioned were getting worse and I was getting increasingly concerned at this point as I was going on holidays to Spain and didn't want get ill abroad.
+My symptoms as mentioned were getting worse and I was getting increasingly concerned at this point as I was going on holidays to one and identify and didn't want get ill abroad.
 Mr O'Brien's team were aware of my concerns regarding the stent still being in situ while I was abroad as by this stage the stent had been in for 6 weeks.
 So again I had to contact my GP, who prescribed Amoxicillin based on signs of a urinary infection.

 On holidays the pain was unbearable at times.
 I had severe urgency so it meant finding public toilets whenever we were out and making sure I was near one or knew the location of one at all times.
 I had severe frequency especially at night.
-I was determined not to let this ruin my holidays with my pregnant wife and 2 young girls.
-I went to the local chemist and had to get more lbuprofen equivalent and continued to drink as much water as I could, being very aware of the fact I was in a warmer climate.
+I was determined not to let this ruin my holidays with my